Family Assistance

 We understand that both inpatient and outpatient stays come with their own challenges.
 We hope that providing in-hospital programs to our families can alleviate some of the stress that comes with them.
 From meals and snacks to cuddly friends that make pokes easier, Candlelighters’ family assistance in the hospital provides comfort during a difficult time.

-Snack Pantry
+Food Pantry

-The snack pantry at Doernbecher Children’s Hospital offers hearty snacks and small meals to feed hungry tummies any time of the day.
+The food pantry at Doernbecher Children’s Hospital offers hearty snacks and small meals to feed hungry tummies any time of the day.
 It supplements hospital meals for kids and provides meals and snacks for their families who are in the hospital with their loved one.
 Sourcing and scheduling a meal or snack between tests, Dr. visits, and shots can be challenging and expensive for parents who are needed at the bedside of their sick child.
 The convenience of a free, convenient meal gives families more time to be their child, and helps to offset the many costs of cancer.

 Snack Cart

 After a long hiatus, Candlelighters’ beloved Snack Cart is back at Doernbecher Children’s Hospital!
-Each Friday, Candlelighters makes the rounds at 10 South inpatient and clinic, offering kids and parents sweet and salty treats, juice and small toys from our colorful snack cart.
-It’s a nice way to say hi, and bring a little cheer to kids and families when they are often stuck in their rooms for long periods of time.
+Each Friday, Candlelighters makes the rounds at 10 South inpatient and clinic, offering kids and parents sweet and salty treats and small toys from our colorful snack cart.
+It’s a nice way to say hi, and bring a little cheer to kids and families when they are stuck in their rooms for long periods of time.
 It’s sometimes the little things like the snack cart that kids and parents recall the most fondly when they think about meeting Candlelighters for the first time.

 Bedside Buddies